 - Tailor your resume to the job description.
 Take the time to go through the job description in detail and pick out any keywords that keep popping up or what skills the employer is looking for in the perfect candidate that you may have and be sure to highlight those skills in your resume and inject those keywords where you can.

-- Make sure you read through your resume with a fine-tooth comb at least twice before submitting it.
+- Edit your resume carefully.
+Make sure you read through your resume with a fine-tooth comb at least twice before submitting it.
 Check for any spelling or grammatical errors and make sure your formatting is consistent.
 One mistake could be the difference between getting an interview or not!

-If you need more in-depth assistance, be sure to drop past the Careers, Employment & Leadership drop-in desk at Curtin Connect B102, Monday to Friday, 8:45am to 5:00pm.
+If you need more in-depth assistance, be sure to get in touch with the Careers, Employment & Leadership team.